anilonayy/jira-issue-linker/README.md

-## Jira Comment Linker - README
+## Jira Issue Linker - README
 Overview
-The Jira Comment Linker is a VS Code extension that makes JIRA task keys (e.g., PROJ-123) in your code clickable.
+The Jira Issue Linker is a VS Code extension that makes JIRA task keys (e.g., PROJ-123) in your code clickable.
 When clicked, these keys open the corresponding JIRA task in your browser.
 Additionally, hovering over a task key provides useful details about the task, such as its status, assigned developer, QA, and completion date.

 ## Usage